FilipeTheAnalyst/mds-project/README.md

 ### Transform

-- **dbt Core**: dbt (Data build tool) takes care of the transformation layer to modularize and centralize your analytics code, while also providing best practices from software engineering workflows with version control and data quality features combined with documentation in one single tool. dbt compiles and runs your analytics code against your data plaform (in this scenario `Duckdb` and `Snowflake`), enabling you and your team to collaborate on a single source of truth for metrics, insights and business definitions.
+- **dbt Core**: dbt (Data build tool) takes care of the transformation layer to modularize and centralize your analytics code, while also providing best practices from software engineering workflows with version control and data quality features combined with documentation in one single tool. dbt compiles and runs your analytics code against your data plaform (in this scenario `Snowflake`), enabling you and your team to collaborate on a single source of truth for metrics, insights and business definitions.

 ### BI